 Bright and golden in the cup, our Darjeeling has a refreshingly brisk taste with a fine balance of flavours.
 While the tea is lovely at any time of the day, we love it in the afternoons, served without milk.
 Try brewing it medium-strong to release all the tea’s fragrances and crisp finish.

 We’re honoured that our Darjeeling tea picked up a Great Taste Award in 2018.
 The world’s most coveted food and drink award, Great Taste judges praised our Darjeeling for its "bright and distinct flavours" and a "long-lasting Darjeeling character".
-The box shows William Marlow’s 1788 painting "Blackfriars Bridge and St Paul’s Cathedral" (not the 50 Round Teabags box).
+The box shows William Marlow’s 1788 painting "Blackfriars Bridge and St Paul’s Cathedral".
 This illustrates Central London and the Thames - the river that connected Britain to the rest of the world – and as such, we think it sums up our Darjeeling nicely.

 Origin*: Darjeeling*Please note, subject to change due to seasonal variations.